taranek/orche/README.md

 This will:
 - Create an isolated git worktree in `.orche/worktrees/`
-- Open a tmux session with your configured pane layout
+- Open a tmux/cmux session with your configured pane layout
 - Run the specified commands in each pane

 3. Review changes: